Jean Marion Tom

 Jean Marion Tom AO (1922–2017, née Spring) was an Australian community worker much involved with the Country Women's Association.

-Early life
+Life

 Tom was born on 8 August 1922 at Victoria, Romsey town, North Melbourne, Australia, the daughter of Romsey-based Jim and Ellie Spring.

 Tom was a community worker, a scientist, and an MSc(Hons.)
 (Master of Science) graduate in Physiology from Melbourne University in 1944.
 She worked at the school of Physiology, Melbourne University.
-She had five children - Marion Rose, Helen, Phyllis, Alison and Bill.
+She had five children – Marion Rose, Helen, Phyllis, Alison and Bill.
 Her daughter Marion Rose was a geophysicist at the BHP Minerals Group, exploration department, Melbourne.